Emotional Intelligence is Attractive

 We all wear masks to hide our weaknesses and pain.
 It's natural to want to put on a brave face or create an identity of success.
 Masks can be shaped around careers, status and accomplishments.
-When we wear masks, nobody gets to know the real you.
+When wearing a mask, nobody gets to know the real you.
 Removing the mask takes healthy vulnerability where authentic connections can occur.
-We also want to know there is emotional support from others when things get tough.
-And of course, we want to do the same for them.
-Having a healthy EQ, and the right conversational skills, will help you make authentic connections and have the emotional capacity to invest into a relationship.
+We also want to know there is emotional support from others when things get tough—and of course, we want to do the same for them.
+Having a healthy EQ, and the right conversational skills, will help you make authentic connections and have the emotional capacity to invest in a relationship.
 This type of authentic investment always pays dividends if you are willing to take a risk and try.

 Remember, EQ is a Skill Anybody Can Learn

 Too often, we hear that emotional intelligence is too hard to learn.
 Yes, it can be intimidating.
 We compare it to learning how to ride a motorcycle, which is much different than driving a car.
 First, there is always the fear of crashing.
 Then gears and shifting must be learned.
 Finally, you have to be more aware of other drivers on the road.
 Riding a motorcycle is all about a system.
 While the motorcycle system feels weird and clunky at first, once you learn it and practice, everything becomes second nature.
-Then riding a motorcycle becomes fun.
-Learning Conversational EQ, like a motorcycle, is the same way.
-It will be fun.
+Then riding a motorcycle becomes FUN.

 Learning Conversational EQ, is the same way.
 It too will be FUN.